Accessible Adventures in the Indiana Dunes

 Indiana Dunes State Park’s Trail 8 Boardwalk

 Drive through the winding roads of the state park down to Wilson’s Shelter parking area.
-From here you can catch Trail #8 which has a boardwalk crossing over the marsh.
+From here, you can catch Trail #8, which has a boardwalk crossing over the marsh.
 It’s an excellent spot for birding.

-The Nature Center
+The Nature Center at the Indiana Dunes State Park

 The state park's Nature Center is accessible and offers all-terrain chairs for the public between Memorial Day and Labor Day.
 One balloon tire beach chair and two all-terrain trail chairs are available for use by the public.
 To access the state park beach, head to the west parking lot where you can park right next to the sand.